dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Selectable: Optionally, has [routing information](xref:Microsoft.AspNetCore.Routing.RouteEndpoint.RoutePattern*).
 * Enumerable: The collection of endpoints can be listed by retrieving the <xref:Microsoft.AspNetCore.Routing.EndpointDataSource> from [DI](xref:fundamentals/dependency-injection).

-The following code shows how to retrieve and inspect an endpoint:
+The following code shows how to retrieve and inspect the endpoint matching the current request:

 [!code-csharp[](routing/samples/3.x/RoutingSample/EndpointInspectorStartup.cs?name=snippet)]